ek-tereshko/esl/test-server/src/playground/snippets/README.md

 # ESL Snippets, ESL Snippet

-ESLSnippets - custom element, container that stores snippets.
-ESLSnippet - container that stores custom markup.
+UIPSnippets - custom element, container that stores snippets.
+UIPSnippet - container that stores custom markup.

 ---

 ### Notes:

-- ESLSnippets:
+- UIPSnippets:
   - Elements' markup should be placed in template tag.
   - An active element could be chosen by adding class 'active' to snippet, otherwise first snippet becomes 'active'.
-- ESLSnippet:
+- UIPSnippet:
-  - ESLSnippet has required attribute 'name'.
+  - UIPSnippet has required attribute 'name'.

 ---